helliott20/dmarc-analyser/docs/ALERTS_IMPLEMENTATION.md

 # Alerts System Implementation

-This document describes the complete implementation of the Alerts system for the DMARC Analyzer application.
+This document describes the complete implementation of the Alerts system for the DMARC Analyser application.

 ## Overview